lifan0127/ai-research-assistant/README.md

 - Zotera RA can perform automatic update when internet access is available.
 To check for available update, select <em>Tools</em> from the top menu bar, and then click on <em>Addons</em>.
 - To manually update Zotera RA, click <em>More</em> under Zotera RA and then click the gear icon at the top right corner.
 Select <em>Check for Updates</em>. ([screenshots](docs/update.md))

+## Limitations

+The following are known limitations based on user feedback.

+- Currently Zotero RA can query your Zotero library through the Zotero search API.
+The ability to query the Zotero SQLite database for document count and other metrics will be delivered in a future release.
+- Zotero RA has no awareness of your Zotero application state (selected item, current tab, highlighted text) and therefore cannot answer the related questions.
+This capability will be added overtime.

 ## Troubleshooting

   Interaction with Zotero, in an open conversational manner and through a probabilistic model, can lead to many different, often unexpected outcomes.
 If you experience any error, please create an GitHub issue with a screenshot of the error message from your Zotero RA chat window.
 Thank you!